naneau/gerenuk/README.md

 One of the more challenging aspects of working with node is asynchronous instantiation of resources.
 You may, for example, need to connect to a database before you can perform other operations.
 Gerenuk attempts to aid you with this by supporting asynchronously resolvable services.

+In the example of the database connection, you might do the following

+    config =
+        connection:
+            require: 'dbPackage'

+            # Callback on the instance
+            callback: (db, callback) ->
+                db.connect (error, connection) ->
+                    throw "Error!" if error
+                    callback connection

 ## Examples

 When config is a string, the DIC will act like nothing more than wrapper around require()